Sango Bay forests: Ecology

 The Sango Bay forests are a forest-wetland ecosystem with swamp forests, Acacia woodlands, grasslands, and papyrus swamps.

-The swamp forests, which extend into the adjacent Minziro Forest of Tanzania, are a distinctive plant community, blending characteristic species from the lowland Guineo-Congolian forests found further east in the Congo Basin with Afromontane species characteristic of Africa's mountains.
+The swamp forests, which extend into the adjacent Minziro Forest of Tanzania, are a distinctive plant community, blending characteristic species from the lowland Guineo-Congolian forests found further west in the Congo Basin with Afromontane species characteristic of Africa's mountains.
 Historically Baikieaea insignis subsp. minor and Afrocarpus dawei were the predominant canopy trees, although widespread logging has altered the species composition of the forest.

 The forests are home to populations of the monkeys Ruwenzori colobus (Colobus angolensis ruwenzori) and Uganda mangabey (Lophocebus ugandae).

 Savannas of Vachellia kirkii are found along seasonally-flooded riverbanks.
 Papyrus swamps grow in permanently-flooded areas along rivers.

-The grasslands are predominantly the tussock grasses Miscanthus violaceus, Loudetia kagerensis, and Themeda triandra.
+The grasslands are predominantly the tussock grasses Miscanthidium violaceum, Loudetia kagerensis, and Themeda triandra.

 Sango Bay Forest Reserve

-The Sango Bay Forest Reserve is a protected area covering 578km².
-It consists of five blocks – Malabigambo (110.78 km²), Kaiso (18.93 km²), Namalala (23, 97 km²), Tero west (26.83 km²) and Tero east (10.67 km²).
+The Sango Bay Forest Reserve is a protected area covering 578 km².
+It consists of five blocks – Malabigambo (110.78 km²), Kaiso (18.93 km²), Namalala (23, 97 km²), Tero west (26.83km²) and Tero east (10.67 km²).

 About 180 km² (31%) of the reserve is forested, while 400 km² (68.9%) is grassland.

 Despite its official protected status, unregulated logging has depleted the forests in the reserve, altering the forest structure and its species composition.
 Afrocarpus dawei, once a dominant canopy tree, is now scarce.